Pedal Pain-Free: How to Prevent Common Cycling Injuries

 ✋ Hand Numbness

 Hand numbness and tingling can make any ride miserable — and unsafe.
-It’s usually caused by pressure on your ulnar or median nerve, often from leaning too hard on one part of the bar.
+It’s usually caused by pressure on the ulnar or median nerve from leaning too hard on one spot of the bar, or riding with wrists bent out of alignment.

 🧘 Final Thoughts

 Injuries don’t just happen to beginners.
 They happen to all of us — but usually they’re preventable.
-Bike fit, posture, rest, and gear choices make a huge difference.
-Don’t ignore little aches and don’t wait for pain to become a pattern.
+Bike fit, posture, rest, and a few smart gear choices make a huge difference.

 More Posts You Might Like: